 Step 1: Identifies her specific class topic.

 First, Dominique crafts a class topic that is specific, focused, and engaging.
 Instead of choosing a broad class topic like “Film Photography Basics,” she selects a specialized topic around capturing a friend’s personality with film photography.
-Her topic is themed, clear, and lends itself to Skillshare’s bite-sized class format; Dominique can focus on this specific technique and won’t need to go too deep into any core photography fundamentals.
+Her topic is themed and clear; Dominique can focus on this specific technique and won’t need to go too deep into any core photography fundamentals.

 Step 2: Outlines her class.